yosephfy/PANW-Smart-Financial-Coach/README.md

 - Add CSV ingestion endpoint and normalization
 - Implement categorization heuristics and subscription detection
 - Scaffold Next.js dashboard and insights feed

+Contributing: see `CONTRIBUTING.md` for the alignment checklist and PR template to ensure every change maps to the hackathon brief in `CASE_STUDY.md`.
+See the full hackathon brief in `CASE_STUDY.md`.
+We reference this spec when adding features to ensure alignment with goals (AI-powered insights, personalization, security/trust, and demo readiness).